A NSW Government website

 A SIC is paid by developers within a defined special contributions area (SCA) to help fund infrastructure delivery.
 This contribution helps to support key infrastructure such as state and regional roads, open space, schools and health facilities.

 There are currently two active special contributions areas: the Western Sydney Growth Areas and Western Sydney Aerotropolis.
-Eight SCAs were repealed on 1 October 2023 with the introduction of the Housing and Productivity Contribution.
+Eight SCAs were repealed on 1 October 2023 with the introduction of the Housing and Productivity Contribution (HPC).
 The HPC now applies in all former SIC areas except Western Sydney Aerotropolis and Western Sydney Growth Areas.

 The HPC applies to development applications for new residential, commercial and industrial development (including complying development and state significant development) in the Greater Sydney, Lower Hunter, Central Coast and Illawarra-Shoalhaven regions.